linkdata/rap/README.md

 ### `int64`

 If the value is zero or positive, shift the value left one bit and encode as a `uint64`.
-If the value is negative, shift the absolute value left one bit and set the lowest bit to one, then encode as a `uint64`.
+If the value is negative, shift the absolute value left one bit and flip all the bits, then encode as a `uint64`.

 ### `length`